 The focus is appropriate to the realities of rural practice and will provide attendees with the skills they need in the Emergency Department.
 This course is delivered to small groups of healthcare providers in their own rural facility.

-The CARE Course meets the accreditation criteria of The College of Family Physicians of Canada and has been accredited for 17 Mainpro-C credits.
+This Group Learning program has been certified by the College of Family Physicians of Canada for up to 51 Mainpro+ credits.
 The CARE Course is approved for 14 educational credits for paramedics by the Emergency Medical Assistants Licensing Board in BC.
 The CARE Course meets the needs and requirements for Quality Assurance and/or a Professional Development Portfolio for registered nurses and nurse practitioners (17 hours).

 At the end of the course, participants will demonstrate, in the context of rural emergency care: